 |

-Although Newport council has always insisted that the decision to bypass the EIA
+Although Newport council has always insisted that the decision to bypass the EIA process was made

-following consultation with the Environment Agency, new information casts doubt on
+following consultation with the Environment Agency, new information casts doubt on whether the

-department did seek the opinion of specialists from the relevant statutory agencies.
+planning department did seek the opinion of specialists from the relevant statutory agencies.

 | ||||